-Public Holidays in the Dominican Republic 2025 – National & Religious Calendar
+Public Holidays in Dominican Republic 2026 – National, Catholic & Cultural Days

 The Dominican Republic observes a mix of national, religious, and historical holidays throughout the year.
 These public holidays reflect the country’s Catholic heritage, its national identity, and key historical events.
 On these days, government offices, banks, schools, and many businesses shut down or operate with limited hours.